-Ashwagandha (Withania somnifera) in an adaptogenic herb that has been well-recognized in traditional practice and current research for its ability to help people remain energetic, focused, and better able to cope with stress.
+Ashwagandha (Withania somnifera) is an adaptogenic herb that has been well-recognized in traditional practice and current research for its ability to help people remain energetic, focused, and better able to cope with stress.

 Clinical research is still discovering all of the ways that ashwagandha helps this come about.
 A recent study found that it does this in a number of ways:

 A clinical study found that ashwagandha significantly reduced stress in men and women, according to a common anxiety measurement scale.
 The researchers noted that it did this in four different ways:

 1. Through the HPA axis: Ashwagandha may regulate how much cortisol and DHEA we generate in response to stressors.
 People taking ashwagandha have lower levels of these compounds in the morning, which suggests that it may be working to lower stress levels and, by extension, how much of these natural chemicals the body produces.

 2. By stopping oxidative damage: Ashwagandha is a powerful antioxidant.
 The demands that free-radical damage does to the body and mind can’t be overstated.
 This herb puts a stop to that cycle.

 3. By reducing inflammation: Ashwagandha is also a powerful anti-inflammatory.
 Inflammation and oxidation are two major factors in stress and depression.

 4. By working directly with brain chemistry: Ashwagandha influences GABA and serotonin activity.
 Each of these actions working in synchronicity appears to be the reason this herb is so effective at helping people become resilient to stress.